-All screen update data is internally buffered by the demo server to be distributed to the clients later on.
-In order not to use too much memory space for the internal buffer due to incremental updates between two key frames, the value defined here serves as a limit.
-This limit is a soft-limit meaning that on exceeding it a key frame updated is tried (even if the key frame interval has not passed entirely), but the buffer still holds all data.
-Only if the specified limit is exceeded twofold (hard-limit) the buffer is reset.
-If there are frequent disruptions or lagging during a screen transmission, this value should be increased.
+All screen update data is stored by the demo server in an internal buffer and then distributed to clients.
+To prevent the internal buffer between two key frames from occupying too much memory due to too many incremental updates, the value specified here is used as a limit.
+This limit is a soft limit, so that if it is exceeded, a key frame update is attempted (even if the key frame interval has not yet expired), but the buffer still retains all data.
+The buffer is only reset when the double value is exceeded (hard limit).
+If there are repeated interruptions or delays while broadcasting a screen, this value should be increased.

 Default: 128 MB*

-All options that describe how to connect Veyon to an LDAP compatible server are explained in detail in chapter LDAP/AD integration.
+All options for connecting Veyon to an LDAP-compatible server are described in detail in chapter LDAP/AD integration.

 Placeholder variables for file paths¶